totallybanjaxed/itbadlands/README.md

 # Into The Badlands for FoundryVTT!

-Implements basic character and item sheets for playing [Into The Badlands](https://IntoTheBadlandsrpg.com) by Ian Devlin in Foundry VTT.
+Implements basic character and item sheets for playing **Into The Badlands** by Ian Devlin in Foundry VTT.
 Into the Badlands is a Wild West rpg, drawing heavily on such great games as:

 - Into the Odd & Electric Bastionland by Chris McDowell
 - Cairn by Yochai Gal.
 - Mothership by Sean McCoy
 - Knave by Ben Milton

-The code is based on the [Cairn system](https://github.com/mvdleden/electric-bastionland-FoundryVTT/) for FoundryVTT (which in turn is based on the Electric Bastionland system).
+The code is based on the Cairn system for FoundryVTT, which in turn is based on the [Electric Bastionland](https://github.com/mvdleden/electric-bastionland-FoundryVTT/) system.

 ## Installation - Manual